zzyzek/sandbox/notes/POMS-Future-Research.md

 I suspect this is a type of entropy minimization.
-The constrained region and subsequent preference on solving constrained region blocks first is analagous to Gumin's min. entropy cell choice and is effectively a max entropy heuristic on the block level.
+The constrained region and subsequent preference on solving constrained region blocks first is analogous to Gumin's min. entropy cell choice and is effectively a max entropy heuristic on the block level.
 The region shrinking is also, I suspect, an entropy reduction technique, trying to effectively compress a region or the domain of interest to allow for better use of information (discarding bits, preferring more relevant bits, etc.).

-Highlighting constrained regions and the landscrape shrinking are both distinct concepts but are complementary and, in some sense, necessary.
+Highlighting constrained regions and the landscape shrinking are both distinct concepts but are complementary and, in some sense, necessary.
 Using just constrained regions would result meandering (corner path far from ends) whereas just region shrinking wouldn't know how to shrink, in general (jagged frame).